Social Media and Screen Addiction: The Death of Productivity (Part II)

 Bring in the Festive Joy – Time for a Productivity Re-set!

 The cheer season starts now, and is here until the beginning of a brand new year.
 Bring in the festive tides with a mind made up for mindfulness, and a heart with conviction to achieve whatever you may desire.
 As you step back to take a break from your everyday routine, and celebrate everything that is good, pure, and fair, build into your subconscious a promise to be a better version of yourself, as you look towards rejuvenation.
-More productivity, more happiness, more kindness and most of all, more mindfulness.
+More Productivity, more happiness, more kindness and most of all, more mindfulness.
 Bring it all into the world of work, and here is how.

 1. Building Awareness of your habits